Retzu/taskstack/README.md

 Python
 ------
 Python 3 is the way to go here.
 It's also recommended to use virtualenv to install the things listed in requirements.txt using pip.
 Here's the basic procedure:

-1. It doesn't matter to Python or Django where exactly you put the virtualenv but I suggest to just create it in the directory you cloned the repo to since the directory `venv/` is already in `.gitignore`.
+It doesn't matter to Python or Django where exactly you put the virtualenv but I suggest to just create it in the directory you cloned the repo to since the directory `venv/` is already in `.gitignore`.
+1. `$ cd taskstack`
-2. `virtualenv venv`
+2. `$ virtualenv venv`
-3. `source venv/bin/activate`
+3. `$ source venv/bin/activate`
-4. `pip install -r requirements.txt`
+4. `$ pip install -r requirements.txt`

 Docker
 ------